AlphaCloudX/upscaler/README.md

 Bicubic is more pixelated with the trees in particular being more noisy The Ai Scaled version does look a bit more washed out with much more smoothing which can work for or against it's upsampling

+From afar bicubic looks better because of the added sharpness in the image

 Close Up of mountain
 ![image](https://user-images.githubusercontent.com/66267343/169442576-930bcb2e-c3c8-400c-8ccd-035ae8f38917.png)